sam2829/project-2-sports-quiz/README.md

 * HTHML - No errors or warnings found.
 * CSS - No errors or warnings found.

+### Javascript

+* JS Hint was used to validate my JavaScript code.
+This reported back warnings about using ES6.

 ### Lighthouse

 I used Lighthouse within the Chrome Developer Tools to test for accessibility of the website.